Southampton General Hospital: Burger King

-There was a Burger King outlet in the foyer of the hospital since 1997.
-In November 2014 the Trust announced that they would not be renewing its lease due to expire in 2016 - because it no longer fits with the "healthcare environment" it is trying to create in its main reception area.
+There had been a Burger King outlet in the foyer of the hospital since 1997.
+In November 2014 the Trust announced that they would not be renewing its lease due to expire in 2016 – because it no longer fits with the "healthcare environment" it is trying to create in its main reception area.
 Hampshire GP Dr Hilary Jones approved and said that in the grip of an obesity problem in the UK, hospitals should be setting a good example to patients.
 However some patients started a petition against this decision on the basis that hospital food was "of a poor standard.
 Burger King seems to have a much higher quality of food that's cooked fresh and to order."

 A hospital spokesman responded: "The trust, as with all NHS hospitals, is regularly assessed by a variety of independent bodies on all aspects of care, including the quality of patient food.
 In the most recent of these inspections, the trust scored highly on food quality (92%) according to panel members from the national patient-led assessment team and fully compliant with all of the Care Quality Commission's essential standards, which incorporate quality of food and drink."
 The fast food outlet was replaced by a Marks & Spencer shop and cafe and a Subway franchise as part of a £2.5m redevelopment which began in mid-2015.

 Media coverage

-The hospital was the location for the daytime TV fly-on-the-wall documentary series, The General and the ITV documentary series Trauma: Level One.
+The hospital was the location for the daytime TV fly-on-the-wall documentary series, The General, and its successor, City Hospital, as well as the ITV documentary series Trauma: Level One.
 The neighbouring Princess Anne Hospital was the setting of the first two series of Channel 4's One Born Every Minute.
+Broadcast in 2024, the sixth series of BBC Two's Surgeons: At the Edge of Life was filmed at the hospital, highlighting some of the diverse range of surgeries that take place there.